tzebrowski/ObdMetrics/README.md

 ### Mockable device interfaces

 There is not necessary to have physical ECU device to play with the framework.
-It's possible to plug in tests `MockConnection` that allows to specify device request response.
+In the pre-integration tests where the API is verified its possible to use `MockConnection` that simulates behavior of the real device.

 <details>